Warneet Jetties Project

 What will be delivered as part of the rebuilt Warneet North Jetty?

-Warneet North Jetty will be rebuilt to improve public access and safety for fishing, walking and boating.
-The new will be approximately 68 metres long and will have a 1.8-metre-wide deck made of sturdy fibreglass reinforced plastic mesh, supported by durable steel piles.
+Warneet North Jetty will be rebuilt to improve public access and safety for fishing, boating and recreation.
+The new jetty will be approximately 68 metres long and have a 1.8-metre-wide deck made of sturdy fibreglass reinforced plastic (FRP) mesh, supported by durable steel piles.
 The jetty’s low landing will support boating in the tidal Western Port waters.

 When will the new jetties be built?